 Black Dog Ballroom

 Get yourself down to the Black Dog Ballroom in the NQ, or its sister venue on New Wakefield Street and you will find a ton of pool tables in which to show off your Paul Newman skills.
-You can also expect to find some fantastic cocktails, top food and plenty of messy nights to while away your pathetic existence.
+You can also expect to find some fantastic cocktails, top food and plenty of messy nights to enhance your depressing existence.

 Black Dog Ballroom NQ, Basement Affleck’s Palace, Church St, Manchester M4 1PW

 Black Dog Ballroom NWS, 11-13 New Wakefield St, Manchester M1 5NP

 I once took a girl on a date to Mecca Bingo and it was bloody brilliant.
 Not only were the drinks ridiculously cheap, but for around 6 quid you get around 30 games of bingo.
 The only negative was the assortment of filthy looks we received from everyone else, in fact it was so bad that I was too afraid to shout ‘LINE’ when I won and lost out to a woman who was probably called Gladys and lived in a Gingerbread House.
 You don’t need to worry about this at Bongo’s Bingo – it’s a mental night consisting of bingo, dance offs and rave rounds – topped up with plenty of booze and the chance to win some actual decent prizes.

 Albert Hall, 27 Peter St, City Centre, Manchester M2 5QR

 Jules Verne is apparently the inspiration behind the decor of this bar located below Hatters Hostel in the Northern Quarter.
 As strange as that theme may be, it is home to a wide range of oddities in which you can pass the time.
 On top of their selection of craft beers, cocktails and food, they show the odd film in their dedicated cinema and have a few old consoles that you can play until your thumbs bleed.